 Ring Modulation Pedals

 Ring modulation pedals are, as the name suggests, modulation pedals.
 They contain ring modulation circuits that can affect the sound in, arguably, musical and non-musical ways.

-So with a ring modulation pedal, we have our input signal (the complex waveform of from the guitar) and we have a carrier signal (often a sine or square wave produced within the pedal).
+So with a ring modulation pedal, we have our input signal (the complex waveform of from the guitar) and we have a modular signal (often a sine or square wave produced within the pedal).

-The carrier signal acts to modulate the amplitude of the input signal.
+The modulator signal acts to modulate the amplitude of the input signal.
 This results in a modulated signal made up of the sidebands from the sum and difference frequencies (similar to how amplitude modulation works).

 Ring modulation works with amplitude modulation.
 It can be thought of as a tremolo at a very fast rate.
 In fact, the “tremolo” rate gets into the audible frequency range and begins altering the frequency/note value of the input note/frequency (rather than the noticeable tremolo amplitude effect).

 The Fairfield Circuits Randy’s Revenge (link to check the price at Reverb) is a great ring modulator with sine and square voltage controlled oscillators.
 The sine and square waves are toggled via the top switch.

 The Electro-Harmonix Ring Thing (link to check the price at Reverb) is a popular ring modulator pedal.
 Its VCO waveform is continuously variable between a sqaure wave, through a sine wave, to a triangle wave.